39 Fun Things to Do In Leavenworth (Complete Guide!)

 Beautiful Lake Chelan

 Muchen Haus is one of the most popular restaurants in Leavenworth.
-They have outdoor patio seating, a beer garden with gas fireplace tables, and a gorgeous display of flowers.
+It’s our favorite place to go for a quick meal.
+There’s outdoor patio seating and a beer garden with gas fireplace tables.
 We recommend ordering a Bavarian Pretzel (with extra cheese sauce), a Dirtyface Beer Wurst, and a local beer.

 Dirtyface Beer Wurst